How to know if you need to make more money

 Another sign you are not making enough is morale.
 Hard work is a good thing, but it needs to be proportional to your income.
 Focus on the end result rather than the work you put in.
 If you know you need X amount of dollars to pay off bills and set aside money for savings, then factor that into your job search, or balance your time so you can make up the difference with a side gig.
 If you already work long hours every week and only spend your money on “needs” rather than “wants” every month, it

 We’ve already touched on this, but it is really important that you actually work out a budget.
 Do the hard work of finding all of your expenses, cancel unnecessary subscriptions, consider costs of maintenance and regular upkeep and compare that against your income.
 Without doing this, you can’t really get a true sense of whether your problem lies with spending, or with what you make.
 You don’t need to make a budget that fits into your income.
 It’s better to start with a budget and then go after the money you know you need to make.
 Letting your income dictate your lifestyle is fine as long as you can manage an effective budget.
-Otherwise, you should let reasonable costs determine how much money you attempt to make and choose your work accordingly.,
+Otherwise, you should let reasonable costs determine how much money you attempt to make and choose your work accordingly.

-Mortgage/Rent is Less Than 3x Income
+Mortgage/Rent is More Than 28% of Your Income

 Another effective tool besides budgeting is to look at your mortgage or rent expenses.
 This is a generalized, at-a-glance sort of indicator, but it is a very solid sign of whether you are on the right track with your income.
 If your mortgage or rent is too high, it could mean that your income is too low.
 Your monthly income before taxes is the measure you want to use to determine what your housing cost should be.
 Lenders generally go by the 28% rule for your mortgage.
 That can be applied to monthly rent as well.
 If you’re paying more than that on housing, you should make up the difference by taking on additional work, getting a roommate, renting out a portion of your home on Airbnb, finding less-expensive housing or finding another way to make more money.